gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 ### Step 2: Set Up the Temperature Feedback Loop

 The Auto-Adaptive algorithm needs to know the **current temperature** being measured by your external thermostat.
 You must send this value back to the ESPHome controller.
+If you are using a mitsubishi wireless thermostat or [esphome-ecodan-remote-thermostat](https://github.com/gekkekoe/esphome-ecodan-remote-thermostat), you can skip the rest of this section and step 3.

 You can do this in two ways: